jpcaruana/my-notes/2014-05-13-AWS-Summit-Paris-2014/1-Cloud-powered-agile-enterprise.md

 * without AWS: 70% is spend in infrastucture, 30% in building product
 * with AWS: 30% is spend in infrastucture, 70% in building product

-BIg IT projects never succeed:
+Big IT projects never succeed:
 * inaccurate resources estimates
 * changing requirements (which is good)
 * unmanaged risk